pearu/f2py/doc/fparser2.rst

 Walking the parse tree
 ----------------------

-fparser2 provides one utility function to support the traversal of the parse tree that it constructs:
+The ``utils`` module of fparser2 provides a utility function to support the traversal of the parse tree that it constructs:

-.. automethod:: fparser.two.utils.walk_ast
+.. autofunction:: fparser.two.utils.walk_ast

+It also provides functions for moving up and down the tree hierarchy:

+.. autofunction:: fparser.two.utils.parent
+.. autofunction:: fparser.two.utils.children

-In addition to this, each node in the parse tree has a ``parent`` property and the methods:
+In addition to this, each node in the parse tree has the methods:

 .. automethod:: fparser.two.utils.Base.get_child